EliseuDLS/EliseuDLS/README.md

 ## About me:

-- 😃 My name is Eliseu and my nickname is EliseuDLS
+- 😃 My name is Eliseu.
 - 📖 Last year at IFPR Cascavel.
-- 🔭 I’m currently working on TCC (Conclusion Course Project)
+- 🔭 I’m currently working on TCC (Conclusion Course Project).
 - ⚡ I enjoy watching movies and series and play instruments in my free time!

 <h2> Skills and Technologies </h2>